JuanEliasJabib02/react-book/src/reactivity/reactivity.md

 # Thoughts to keep studyng later.

-- What is the use of useRef?
-- use memo
-- use callback
-- react memo
-- the only way to stop a re-render of a component that is not needed to re-render in a tree kig
 - useref
-- why use useCallback and useMemo is the same.
 - Clean effects
 - Separating event for effects(this is in beta)

 # FAQS